devchopra999/Whatsapp-bot/commands_info/Commands.md

   !findtags | find the recent messages that tagged you !watch | get show/movie details
-  !weather | gets weather info for given location !crypto | gets price info for requested cryptocurrency !courier | get courier details
+  !weather | gets weather info for given location
-  !verifyemail | verify the credibility of a given email